Purinat33/itcs212_web-server/Documentation.md

             <li>Users routes (/store): Used for displaying products, along with a user's cart containing their current order</li>
             <li>Authentication route (/auth): Pages used for authentication functionality such as login and registration</li>
         </ul>
-    <li>Generate the landing page (/) based on the current `cookie` state.
+    <li>Generate the landing page (/) based on the current <code>cookie</code> state.
 This cookie will be crucial to our session managements and protection against unauthorized access, as it will redirect any unauthorized user from accessing admin routes or user's specific route (user's cart).
 The server checks for the cookie and fetch and render the cart page based on the user's information.</li>
 </ol>

 ## MVC